LucasDelfino92/morrowindsharp/mw#.md

 [**MWSEabotlib**](https://www.nexusmods.com/morrowind/mods/47717?tab=files)
 Updated **abot\lib.lua** common file used by some of abot's mods.

-> If you've installed any of abot's Smart Journal, Smart Map, or Smart Ammo mods, you must install this file and allow it to overwrite the rest of them.
+> If you've installed any of abot's Smart Journal, Smart Map, or Smart Ammo mods, you must install this file and load it after those, allowing it to override their outdated lib.lua file.

 [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410?tab=files)
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.